 Anubis is probably one of the most iconic and better-known of the Egyptian pantheon.
-The Jackal-headed God, Anubis was the protector of the gates to the underworld.
+The Jackal-headed God, Anubis, protected the gates to the underworld.

-He was also originally the god of death and the afterlife and was strongly associated with the mummification process of the dead prior to burial.
-It is widely believed that he ia associated with jackals because of their tendency to dig up and eat buried bodies whenever and wherever they could find them.
+He was also originally the god of death and the afterlife and was strongly associated with the mummification process of the dead before burial.
+He is widely believed to be related to jackals because they tend to dig up and eat buried bodies whenever and wherever they can find them.

 3. Horus is watching you!

-Horus was a very special god in ancient Egypt.
-According to Egyptian mythology, Horus was the son of Osiris and Isis who avenged his father's death to rule Egypt.
+Horus was an extraordinary god in ancient Egypt.
+According to Egyptian mythology, Horus was the son of Osiris and Isis, who avenged his father's death to rule Egypt.

-Horus' eye would become one of the most potent protective symbols in ancient Egypt.
+Horus' eye would become one of ancient Egypt's most potent protective symbols.

 4. Osiris was Horus' father